alvarorp00/pautlen/p2/morfologic/README.md

   `make test_third`

 This rules execute **pruebaMorfo** with it's correspondant source testfile - located at _testfiles/_ - and, helped by **testverify.sh**, a script which process the result of doing `diff -Bb inputfile.txt outputfile.txt`, shows a message with the result of the test.
-Expected return for diff is '\0', represented as "".
+Expected return for diff is '\0'.

 **testverify.sh**
 ```